HPiver/HPiver/README.md

 # Hi!
 I'm Heather
-Computer Science Graduate | Software Engineering Minor | Aspiring Software Engineer
+Computer Science Graduate | Software Engineering Minor | Aspiring Software Developer

 I’m an early-career software developer passionate about building interactive, user-focused applications.
 I have experience with frontend and backend development, databases, and web frameworks, and I enjoy designing systems that are both intuitive and maintainable.